 - If you didn’t submit regular meter readings before getting a smart meter, your bills would have been based on estimates.
 This may mean you sometimes paid more or less than you needed to.
 With a smart meter, your bill will accurately reflect how much energy you use.

-At Good Energy, we’ll be continuing to offer customers smart meters throughout 2021.
+Good Energy is installing free smart meters for our customers.
 If you haven’t already, please register your interest for a smart meter, and we will let you know when we have engineers in your area.